joelmandell/joelmandell/README.md

 Previously I was working as a fullstack-developer at Idavall Data AB.
 They have booking software that is used by around 60% of Swedens municipalicities.
 My responsibilities was to move from Win32 Forms application to cloud based solution.

-My goal is to always make it easier for my fellow developers to do improvements on the code base, by making it fun and easy to implement new features.
+My goal is to always make it easier for my fellow developers to do improvements on the code base, by making it fun to maintain, while easy to implement new features.

 <!--I have a youtube channel that I seldom upload to, but from time to time, I post something with a solution that maybe others could benefit from (https://t.co/IHqvNyxjGn?amp=1).-->